SchoolArts: History

 SchoolArts magazine originated in 1901 in Worcester, Massachusetts when Henry Turner Bailey (state agent for the Promotion of Industrial Drawing), Fred Daniels (supervisor of drawing in the city of Worcester), James Hall (supervised drawing in Springfield), and Gilbert Gates Davis (a printer) collaborated to produce The Applied Arts Book, now known as SchoolArts.
 They believed art teachers needed a periodical to help them develop and use emerging art curricula.
 They were determined “to promote by every legitimate means the progress of sound art instruction and the development of public taste in all matters relating to the applied arts.

 SchoolArts articles have been used for movements such as Picture Study, the Arts and Crafts movement, and multiculturalism.
 Contributing writers have included Arthur Wesley Dow, Viktor Lowenfeld and John Dewey.
 As SchoolArts grew, the publication moved to developing books.
 In 1958, Davis Publications was incorporated as a separate company that continued to publish SchoolArts.

 Currently

-Today SchoolArts publishes ten issues a year and is available in both print and digital formats.
+Today SchoolArts publishes nine issues a year and is available in both print and digital formats.
 It has a print circulation of 7,000 and 30,000 digital subscribers.

 SchoolArts is located in the Printer’s Building, built by the Davis family in 1923.
-The current editor (2005-present), Nancy Walkup, is a retired art educator who has taught art to students from K–12 to college for over 30 years.
-In addition to her work as Editor, Nancy writes the popular SchoolArts Room blog and is a contributing author for Explorations in Art, Davis’ elementary textbook series.
-Outside of her work with Davis, she is the Director of the North Texas Institute for Educators on the Visual Arts at the University of North Texas and the NAEA Elementary Director.
+The current editor (2024-present), Frank Juarez, brings over two decades of art education and arts management experience organizing local and regional art exhibitions, and community art events to SchoolArts magazine.
+He presents on art education at the state and national level, supports artists through grant programs, and offers professional development workshops for artists.
+Juárez’s projects include Artdose Magazine, 365 Artists 365 Days Project, Midwest Artist Studios Project, and the Indiana Green Invitational.

 SchoolArts works cooperatively with the National Art Education Association to promote the value of education of the visual arts.